What are the most spectacular roads in Iceland?

 F66 (Kollafjarðarheiði) is a challenging drive located in the West Fjords peninsula of Iceland.
 It's only suitable for 4x4 vehicles with very high ground clearance, as there are a few small rivers along the way.

 Hellisheiði Eystri is a mountain pass at an elevation of 644m (2,112ft) above sea level, located in Northeast Iceland.
 The road is very steep, with some parts reaching gradients of up to 15%.
-Even though driving the road is a bit intimidating, the view from the top is astonishing.
+Even though driving the road is a bit intimidating, the view from the top is stunning.

 Located in the Southern Region of Iceland, the infamous F337 (Hlöðuvallavegur) is one of the steepest roads of the country, with breathtaking views.
+It’s one of the famous F Roads of the country.